DavidHe1127/Platy/experiments/docker-lambda/README.md

 ## Docker Lambda (Python)

-It makes local development of your lambda possible by utilising Docker.
+It makes local development of your lambda possible by baking almost-identical envrionment into Docker image

 ## Experiment notes